 - Long expiry options.
-All of Vodafone’s Pay As You Go Plus plans include 365 days expiry.
-90 day expiry is available on MyMix plans if you need it.
+All 365 Plus plans include 365 days expiry.

 - Smaller network.
 Vodafone’s done a lot of work on improving its network, but this is most notable in metropolitan areas.
 In regional spaces, it’s the smallest of the three competing networks.

-- 28 day expiry on combo plans.
+- 28 day expiry on the cheapest Combo Plus plan.
 It’s become more common on prepaid plans, but the difference between a 28 and 30 day recharge adds up to nearly an extra recharge every calendar year.